 2015 |

-Marnie is a founding member and current co-chair (acting) for a new symposium (Adelaide*BLiSS) that was conceived to break down silos and promote EMCR inter-disciplinary/university collaborations.
+Marnie was a founding member and co-chair (acting) for the Adelaide*BLiSS symposium designed to break down silos and promote EMCR inter-disciplinary/university collaborations.

 Teaching & student supervision